Tools

 Do Dutch Ovens Need to be Seasoned?

-No, you do not need to season our Dutch Oven.
-The entirely enameled surface protects the cast iron core, making it essentially non stick.
-This enameling is also a nonreactive material that ensures you can cook with acidic ingredients, like vinegar, wine, or tomatoes, without damaging the coating.
+No, you do not need to season our Dutch Oven (or any other piece of enameled cast iron cookware).
+The entirely enameled surface protects the cast iron core, making it essentially non stick.ย This enameling is also a nonreactive material that ensures you can cook with acidic ingredients, like vinegar, wine, or tomatoes, without damaging the coating.

 Ready to Shop?

 Hopefully, this helped answer any questions you have about why a Dutch oven should be your next cookware purchase.
-The Dutch Ovens we make are crafted with care at an affordable price, and if you follow these cooking and care instructions, they can easily be passed down to the next generation.
+Our French-made Dutch Ovens are crafted with care at an affordable price, and if you follow these cooking and care instructions, they can easily be passed down to the next generation.